mkong0216/leaflet-shades/README.md

 Now you're done!
 Go to: https://mkong0216.github.io/leaflet-shades/examples to see the finished product.

+Alternatively, click <a href='https://mkong0216.github.io/leaflet-shades/examples/bounds'> here </a> to see how Leaflet Shades works with an already defined rectangle.

 <b> Sidenote: </b> In Javascript, you can remove your shades from the map by doing:

 ```javascript